 How many more online sportsbooks in VA?

-There are plenty of online sportsbooks active at the moment and there could be up to 17 total mobile platforms, according to the Lottery — some stand-alone and some tethered to casinos — in Virginia when all is said and done.
+The Virginia online sports betting market is busy, but still has the potential to keep growing.
+According to the Lottery, there is still room for more online operators to enter the state.
 The text of the law reads that the state will have a minimum of four mobile books and a maximum of 12.
 But those numbers aren’t as firm as they appear.
-By the Lottery’s count, Virginia will have a minimum of 11 online/mobile apps (neither the five proposed casinos nor the two current pro teams with footholds in Virginia count to the minimum) and up to 14 (the two pro teams don’t count against the cap).
+By the Lottery’s count, Virginia would have a minimum of 11 online/mobile apps (neither the five proposed casinos nor the two current pro teams with footholds in Virginia count to the minimum) and up to 14 (the two pro teams don’t count against the cap).

 Why?
 According to the text in the law and the FAQs section on the Virginia Lottery’s new sports betting site, licenses awarded to pro teams/venues or casinos would NOT count toward the minimum, and licenses awarded to pro teams/venues would NOT count toward the maximum.